Questions? Call NCOAE Support (910) 399-8090

 We’ll be living in tents and enjoying our evenings in different areas most nights, identifying the stars and sharing highlights of our learning.

-For the Outdoor Educator course, we pack a lot into your 32 days in North Carolina.
-We do this through combining the highlights of local topography, geography, and culture with our exceptional Wilderness First Responder (WFR) course.
+For the 25-day course, we pack a lot in by combining the acquisition of technical skills, with professional development and our core curriculum including our exceptional Wilderness First Responder (WFR) course.
 This shorter, more intense course allows for a wide variety of activities against the backdrop of lush greenery, winding rivers, and some of the oldest mountains in the world.
 If you’re looking for a less intensive stay in North Carolina with more time for additional exploration and adventure, we suggest you consider joining us for a semester.

 Your tuition with NCOAE covers all major costs related to your room, board, and lodging, except when specified in the itinerary.
 You may request an optional meal out when we are in an urban area, which you would need to pay for separately.
 Additionally, you’ll need to budget a small stipend for your personal items, including souvenirs, extra snacks, and gifts.

-Since we will be carrying all of our food on our backs, we’ll be eating many of the items that begin in their dehydrated forms; water weight is not something we want to carry.
+Since we will be carrying all of our food with us, we’ll be eating many of the items that begin in their dehydrated forms; water weight is not something we want to carry.
 Expect meat, vegetables, fruits, grains, and even fresh baked bread and pizza!
 Of course, you’ll be making them all from scratch — learning to cook backcountry gourmet on the trail.

 Where do you want to go (physically, mentally, socially, academic, etc.)?

-This course will prepare you with the self-reliance and skill necessary to be an adept backcountry leader and instructor.
+This course will prepare you with the self-reliance and skill necessary to be an adept backcountry traveler.
 You will learn effectual communication skills, understand the importance of making positive personal choices for your life, and help you understand how to become an influential member of your community.

-You will return home with the skills to help lead others and guide in the wilderness, using your newfound skills.
+You will return home with the skills to explore the wilderness, using your newfound skills.

 How will NCOAE help you get there?

-The NCOAE Outdoor Educator– North Carolina course is the affordable adventure option if you are seeking extraordinary outdoor skill development, including: wilderness medicine, wilderness risk management, backpacking, climbing, backcountry cooking and living, and expedition planning.
+The 25-day North Carolina — Adult Leadership Expedition is the affordable adventure option if you are seeking extraordinary outdoor skill development, including: wilderness medicine, wilderness risk management, backpacking, climbing, backcountry cooking and living, and expedition planning.

 Best of all, you’ll advance your opportunities — to work in the wilderness, and to affect positive changes in the world.

-This Outdoor Educator – North Carolina course and academic adventure is only offered through NCOAE, which is why we’re excited to offer it in our home state.
+This 25-day North Carolina course and academic adventure is only offered through NCOAE, which is why we’re excited to offer it in our home state.